 For contemporary family households, baby co-sleeping also provides a unique form of convenience.
 With busier lifestyles than ever before, and more and more mothers becoming separated from their children for good portions of the day, sleeping together at night allows them to reconnect and account for lost time from the day.
 Likewise, those more relaxed milk-producing hormones are a good remedy for the high tension of a busy day's work.

 The relationship between bonding and co-sleeping seems obvious, and is pleasantly well supported.
 As well as providing a way for fathers to tap into the unique physical closeness brought about by nursing, sharing a bed creates its own "sleep harmony".
-One idea is that the Mother acts as a breathing pacemaker, with her presence increasing the baby's arousement and awareness.
+One idea is that the Mother acts as a breathing pacemaker, with her presence increasing the baby's awareness.
 It's common to hear stories of mothers actually waking up moments before their children do.

 In the long term, baby co-sleeping has also been championed as a way of furthering the emotional health of a child.
 A study published in the journal Infant Child Development looked at the long-term benefits of co-sleeping vs solitary sleeping, and concluded that though some solitary sleepers fell asleep, slept continuously and weaned easier than co-sleepers, the early co-sleeping children were more self-reliant, exhibited more social independence and the mothers of these children were more supportive of their child's autonomy.

 Sleepsharing is also known to improve sleep itself for mothers and their babies.
 Infants get lulled into the idea that sleep is a pleasant state to enter when in the arms of a father or with help from a mother's breast, and the mother meanwhile can put herself more at ease than if the child were laid to rest after loudly bringing both out of a slumber.